stevja1/RomanNumerals/README.md

 #### Thread Tracking
 Track and aggregate available container threads.
 Capacity can be reported as 'busy threads' / 'available threads'.

+This project has JMX enabled and thread metrics are captured by New Relic.
+Alerts can be setup and thresholds configured around the number of busy threads.

 #### CPU Utilization
-Since this project is CPU bound, CPU utilization could be tracked as well, but it isn't ideal because it isn't a direct indicator of capacity/saturation.
+Since this project is largely CPU bound, CPU utilization could be tracked as well, but it isn't ideal because it isn't a direct indicator of capacity/saturation.

 In an environment like kubernetes, its easy to auto-scale based on cpu utilization.
 This ease of use may provide initial capacity management until something more mature can be put in place.

 New Relic APM does track CPU utilization, but this can be misleading in a docker/kubernetes environment since CPU load in these environments is a reflection of the actual hardware and not the allocated resources for the individual node or container.